Binghamton University: Science Complex

-Academic Complex

-The Academic Complex is a two-building complex that opened in 1999.
-Academic A houses the School of Management.
-Academic B houses the Decker School of Nursing.

 Innovative Technologies Complex

 More commonly known as the ITC, the Innovative Technologies Complex is a new development intended to advance venture capital research in both the support of the university's activities and that of the local high-technology industry.
-Currently the complex includes four buildings: the Biotechnology Building, formerly belonging to NYSEG and now extensively renovated; the Engineering and Science Building, opened in 2011; the Center of Excellence Building, which houses the Small Scale Systems Integration and Packaging Center, a New York State Center of Excellence, opened in 2014; and the Smart Energy Building that houses the chemistry and physics departments, opened in 2017.
+The complex includes four buildings: the Biotechnology Building, formerly belonging to NYSEG and now extensively renovated; the Engineering and Science Building, opened in 2011; the Center of Excellence Building, which houses the Small Scale Systems Integration and Packaging Center, a New York State Center of Excellence, opened in 2014; and the Smart Energy Building that houses the chemistry and physics departments, opened in 2017.
 Early talks indicated plans for a six-building complex at its completion.

 Nature Preserve

-The university's Nature Preserve is 190 acre on the southern end of campus and referred to as the largest laboratory on campus.
-Students have actively worked to make sure the space remains untouched.
+The university's Nature Preserve is 190 acre on the southern end of campus.
 The preserve features approximately 10 miles(16 km) of maintained paths, a six-acre pond, marsh areas, vernal pools, tall hills and a hill-top meadow.
-A popular hang-out spot is the long wooden boardwalk constructed across one of the marshes, overlooking the lake.
-There is continued discussion about management of the rapidly growing deer population in the preserve.

 Residential communities

 Residence halls at Binghamton are grouped into seven communities.
 The apartment communities used to house graduate students, but now house undergraduates.
 Of the residential colleges, Dickinson Community and Newing College are the newest.
 Dickinson features "flats" of either four single rooms or two double rooms and a single, while Newing features semi-private room styles sharing private bathrooms as well as some common bathrooms.
 College-in-the-Woods mixes suites and double- and triple-occupancy rooms, and Hinman College and Mountainview College consist of suites, exclusively.
 Susquehanna Community and Hillside Community contain only apartments.

-The newly completed Newing College, opened in fall 2011, and Dickinson Community, completed in 2013, are part of the university's $375 million East Campus Housing project, which also included a new collegiate center and dining facility.
+Newing College, opened in fall 2011, and Dickinson Community, completed in 2013, are part of the university's $375 million East Campus Housing project, which also included a new collegiate center and dining facility.
 The old Newing community was razed to make room for the new communities.
 The old Dickinson community was renovated and repurposed for academics, offices and departments.
 The last of the new Newing and Dickinson residence halls were unveiled in 2013.